 Tang/Song Yue wares

-Early Tang vessels includes ewers with the 6 faceted spout, plate and bowls with solid disc shape base, yu bi base (ie solid base with a hole at the centre) and some with wide and short footring.
-The plate and bowls are fired using stacking method.
+Early Tang vessels included ewers with the 6 faceted spout, plate and bowls with solid disc shape base, yu bi base (ie solid base with a hole at the centre) and some with wide and short footring.
+The plate and bowls were fired using stacking method.
 Traces of the clay lumps used to support the footring or outer base are visible on the base of the foot, outer and inner base.
 The vessels were fired without saggars and the glaze is dull with most having a greenish yellowish, yellowish hue and some greyish green hue.
 The paste of the area outside the clay lump mark has a reddish hue.

 Yue Vessels exhibited in Cixi Museum

 Large Tang cover box (dia.
 17.5 cm) with carved floral motif found in Central Vietnam

 Belitung wreck provides a good glimpse of the types and quality of Yue wares produced during the first half of the 9th century.
 The Belitung shipwreck is dated to A.D.
 826 based on a Changsha bowl with an incised date of 2nd year of Baoli on the outer wall.
 The form of the vessel is elegant and potting rather thin, with some clearly showing the influence of gold/silver wares.
 A form of shallow carved/incised decoration was introduced.
 The pale grayish green glaze has a smooth and fine texture.

 During the early 9th century, motifs with shallow carving cum incising technique was introduced.
 One distinctive typical composition has flower surrounded by lotus leaves.
 There are also some with carved bird motif on the inner base.

 Yue jars with carved decoration from the Belitung shipwreck

 Some other Yue cup,bowls and dishes from the Belitung Shipwreck